marcjulianschwarz/scriptable-widgets/nasa-pictures/README.md

 29.12.2020:
 - more details in error messages

+03.01.2021:
+- widgets should now update faster
+- error while assigning widgets has been resolved

 ### Known bugs and issues:
 - NASA API sometimes shows videos instead of images which can't be displayed in a widget resulting in an error.
 There is an error message for exactly this case but there won't be a picture for the whole day unfortunately.
+- NASA API sometimes returns images with HD or better quality.
+Widgets can't handle images of that size.
+Should be solved with the newest update (03.01.2021).
+If not, please contact me.